 When purchasing an insurance policy with SafetyWing you can be confident in knowing that they offer 24/7 support for its policyholders through one of the world’s largest insurance companies.
 They also have an online database of qualified doctors, specialists and hospitals in addition to a hotline you can call 24/7 if you want to speak to someone directly.

-As one of the most affordable travel insurances out there at the moment, there are a few limitations I want you to know about so you can decide whether or not SafetyWing it is right for you.
-When it comes to insurance it’s better to be safe than sorry.
+As one of the most affordable travel insurances out there at the moment, there are a few limitations I want you to know about before you decide if SafetyWing is right for you.
+When it comes to insurance, it’s better to be safe than sorry.
 So if there’s something you aren’t sure about, ask questions before you purchase any policy.
 Make sure you have all the information you need!